fgci-org/ansible-role-cuda/README.md

     cuda_bash_profile: True

 - gpu: True is needed.
 Without it this role does nothing.
-- cuda_packages: List that can be updated to include more packages that are installed after nvidia cuda repo is installed, or to a specific cuda package (e.g. `cuda-7-5`)
+- cuda_packages: List that can be updated to include more packages that are installed after nvidia cuda repo is installed, or to a specific cuda version like `cuda_packages: [ "cuda=10.0.130-1" ]`
 - cuda_init: Installs a bash script that is executed via systemd
 - cuda_gpu_name0: "/dev/nvidia0" # set this to the device ansible looks for.
 If it does not exist then if cuda_init is True then it will run the cuda_init.sh script
 - cuda_restart_node_on_install: restarts the system when packages are installed or updated